-It is considered that the mitigation measures would enhance the pedestrian experience along Muddisdale Road, providing safer crossing points and ensuring a footway would be available beyond the point of the proposed access junction and by provision of street lighting beyond that same point, enhancing street lighting beyond current provision.
-In conjunction with additional measures to control the speed of cyclists on the existing footpath, it is considered that the route overall would be enhanced for pedestrians by the development.
+It is considered that the mitigation measures would enhance the pedestrian experience along Muddisdale Road, critically would provide a parallel pedestrian route separated from vehicular traffic, include safer crossing points, and by provision of street lighting beyond that same point, and has street lighting beyond current provision.
+In conjunction with additional measures to control the speed of cyclists on the existing footpath, it is considered that the development would enhance the passage of pedestrians from east to west.

-It is also relevant to note that the development would create additional pedestrian routes from east to west.
+It is also relevant to note that the development would create additional pedestrian routes, through the core of the development.
 Pedestrian links are included from the existing footpath adjacent to Liberator Drive into the proposed development, and there would be pedestrian access from the proposed development to Soulisquoy Loan, adjacent to the care home entrance.
 Therefore, from a pedestrian and walking route perspective, the development should not be viewed in relation to the impact on Muddisdale Road only, but instead the ultimate range of safe walking routes available.
 The development would not only result in enhancements to Muddisdale Road but would create additional pedestrian routes through the area.

 In relation to the construction phase, management plans would be required and controlled by planning condition, with regards hours of work, construction compound and construction traffic.
-In line with comments made by the Committee at its meeting held on 1 December 2021, planning conditions would prevent construction traffic from taking access from Muddisdale Road.
+In line with comments made by the Committee at its meeting held on 1 December 2021, planning conditions would prevent construction traffic from taking access from Muddisdale Road or Sooulisquoy Loan.
 On the basis the development would be well connected to the existing road network, and would allow safe and convenient access by service, delivery and other vehicles, it is considered compliant with Policy 14C - Road Network Infrastructure.